breezeight/nicola_blog/docs/dev/python-language-reference-nicola.md

 > NOTE: at the end of the page there is a [list of prompts](python-language-reference-nicola.md#prompts) that I used to make AI summarize the python language reference and create this page.

-# Python Language Reference

 ## Introduction
 - Overview of the Python Language
 - Scope and Purpose of this Reference
 - Conventions Used in the Documentation

 ## Lexical Structure
    - Keywords